leonaries/aipic-mcp/README.md

 ### Option 2: NPX with API Key Environment Variable (Recommended)

-For convenience, you can configure your ModelScope API key as an environment variable:
+For convenience, you can configure your DashScope API key as an environment variable:

 ```json
 {